 This shape is also known as the Navette.
 The transmission over the years would grant the naming at the mouth of the Marquise of Pompadour.
 The shape is characterized in a diamond that tapers towards the ends and this gives an inner radius.
 The grinding itself is a difficult job.
 The 56 facets must be grinded proficiently and precisely.
 This cut of diamond was designed at the request of Louis XIV.

 The heart shape

 Despite the fact that the technical description of the polishing of the diamond at the heart shape is anything but sentimental, this diamond shape is considered the most romantic of all cuts.
-It's the symbol of love and therefore it's a special character.
+It is the symbol of love and therefore it has a special character.
 Actually the heart shape is a pear-shaped diamond with a cleavage at the top.

 The Radiant Form

 The original radiant diamond shape represents the desire of a man to combine the brilliance of the round shape and the elegant shape of the Emerald cut.
 After 33 years of research, Henry Grossbard succeeded to make his dream come true.
 In 1977 he polished his first diamond with the Radiant shape.
 Thanks to this cut, people could choose between a square or rectangular shape, without compromising in brilliance.